Orbital symmetry fingerprints for magnetic adatoms in graphene: STM tip effects

 \section{STM tip effects}

-Let us now consider a problem of more practical interest for tunneling microscopy experiments, where we additionally include an STM tip close to a spin $1/2$ impurity.
-The electrons in the metallic tip follow the Hamiltonian where $\epsilon_{\mathbf{p}}=p^{2}/2m$ is the electronic dispersion of an electron gas, with $m$ the effective mass.
+Let us now consider a problem of more practical interest for tunneling microscopy experiments, where we include an STM tip close to a spin $1/2$ impurity.
+The electrons in the metallic tip follow the Hamiltonian

+where $\epsilon_{\mathbf{p}}=p^{2}/2m$ is the electronic dispersion of an electron gas, with $m$ the effective mass.
 The electrons can tunnel either to the carbon sites in graphene or to the impurity.
 In the former case, the tunneling process is described by the Hamiltonian where $t_{a},t_{b}$ are the electronic tunneling energy from the tip to sublattices $A$, and $B$ in graphene, $\langle i\rangle_{t}$ denotes sum over the tip nearest neighbor carbon sites (\textbf{$\mathbf{R}_{i}$}) on a given sublattice, and $\mathbf{r}=(R,z)$ is the position of the center of the tip, where $\mathbf{R}$ is the horizontal distance of the tip to the impurity and $z$ is the distance of the tip to the graphene layer.

 The single-particle wave-functions $\psi_{t,\mathbf{p}}(\mathbf{r})$ describing the electronic state at the tip, namely can be expanded in spherical waves from the center of the tip, $\psi_{t,\mathbf{p}}(r)\propto\mbox{e}^{-\kappa_{\mathbf{p}}r}/r$, where $c_{\sigma\mathbf{p}}$ is a second quantized operator for the tip electrons.
 The factor\cite{Tersoff,plihal} gives the effective tunneling barrier between the tip and the rest of the system, and is defined by the electronic work function of the tip, $\phi_{t}$.
 Since the single-particle wave functions of the graphene electrons can be expanded in plane waves, $\psi_{g,\mathbf{k}}(\mathbf{R}_{i})=\mbox{e}^{i\mathbf{k}\cdot\mathbf{R}_{i}}$\cite{Tersoff}, the Hamiltonian (\ref{Hg-t}) becomes where describes the spatially averaged hopping matrix elements between the tip and graphene, where the position of each of the carbon atoms underneath the tip is effectively replaced by the in-plane position of the center of the tip with respect to the impurity.